 - May help treat worm infections (M S Akhtar and S Riffat, J Pak Med Assoc., 1991)

-1. Will Costus Supplements benefit Cancer Patients with Myeloproliferative Neoplasms undergoing Decitabine treatment?
+1. Will Costus Supplements benefit Primary Thyroid Cancer patients undergoing Dabrafenib treatment?

-Myeloproliferative Neoplasms is characterized and driven by specific genetic mutations like JAK2 and CALR.
-A cancer treatment like Decitabine works through a specific pathway mechanism of action.
+Primary Thyroid Cancer is characterized and driven by specific genetic mutations like BRAF, TERT and NRAS leading to biochemical pathway changes in Oxidative Stress, RAS-RAF Signaling, MAPK Signaling, Cell Cycle Checkpoints, Apoptosis, G-protein-coupled Receptor Signaling and Growth Factor Signaling.
+A cancer treatment like Dabrafenib works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Costus should be avoided for Myeloproliferative Neoplasms along with treatment Decitabine.
-Costus impacts specific pathways which either promote drivers of the disease and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Costus supplement should not be taken for Primary Thyroid Cancer along with treatment Dabrafenib.
+Costus supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Costus Supplements benefit Cancer Patients with Endometrial Carcinoma undergoing Anastrozole Treatment?
+2. Will Costus Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

 Foods to Eat After Cancer Diagnosis!